-- Scored a weighted average mark of 65 or higher across any subjects.
-Completed in their home discipline.
+- Scored a weighted average mark of 65 or higher across all subjects completed in their home discipline.

 Can I transfer out from BCII?

 Students already in the BCII who don’t complete the fourth year will be able to graduate with the Diploma via the Internal Course Transfer (Graduating) process.
-Applications are lodged internally to FTDI.
+Applications can be made via internal course transfer.